nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **Main success scenario**

 	1. User adds a certain task with its details via command line input.
-	2. VeTo adds the task and displays status.
+	2. KIT adds the task and displays status.
 	         Use case ends.
 **Extensions**
 1a.
-VeTo detects an error in the form of the input.
+KIT detects an error in the form of the input.
 >	1a1.
-VeTo requests for the input with a correct form.
+KIT requests for the input with a correct form.
 		1a2.
 User enters the task with its details again.
 	Steps 1a1-1a2 are repeated until the input entered is of a correct form.
 	Use case resumes from step 2.